cchitsiang/awesome-stars/topics.md

 ## macos

 - [insidegui/VirtualBuddy](https://github.com/insidegui/VirtualBuddy) - Virtualize macOS 12 and later on Apple Silicon, VirtualBuddy is a virtual machine GUI for macOS M1, M2, M3, M4
-- [trycua/cua](https://github.com/trycua/cua) - c/ua is the Docker Container for Computer-Use AI Agents.
+- [trycua/cua](https://github.com/trycua/cua) - Cua is the Docker Container for Computer-Use AI Agents.
 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for
 - [fluttercandies/flutter_wechat_assets_picker](https://github.com/fluttercandies/flutter_wechat_assets_picker) - An image picker (also with video and audio) for Flutter projects based on the WeChat's UI.
 - [Tencent/wcdb](https://github.com/Tencent/wcdb) - WCDB is a cross-platform database framework developed by WeChat.